 The Defendants vigorously denied liability.
-A trial was fixed for December 2003.
+A trial was fixed.

-A week before trial a Round-Table Meeting was held to attempt to settle the claim.
-Settlement was not achieved at that meeting.
-Shortly afterwards the Claimant accepted the sum of £135,000 in full and final settlement of her claim and the Defendant Trust provided a formal letter of apology.
+A week before trial, a Round-Table Meeting was held to attempt to settle the claim, but was not achieved at that meeting.
+Shortly afterwards, the Claimant accepted the sum of £135,000 in full and final settlement of her claim and the Defendant Trust provided a formal letter of apology.
 This was an important part of the settlement for D. The case was conducted on a “no win no fee” basis.

 - You can speak to our medical negligence lawyers on freephone 0800 358 3848

 - email us: email@example.com